 Isabelle Turmaine, IAU Director, Information Projects and Services

 The quality of higher education leadership, while becoming ever-more challenging, is central to the well-being of universities.
 The expectations and responsibilities of higher education institutions are expanding while the local and global context is continuously changing with leadership becoming more complex.
 To support new and future leaders of Higher Education Institutions, the International Association of Universities (IAU) has developed a leadership programme entitled: Leading Globally Engaged Universities (LGEU).
-Discover the brochure here!
+Discover the brochure and sign up here !

 The programme is for successful institutional leaders who wish to extend their experience by engaging with peers from other countries.
 It is of particular value to those in senior leadership roles: